ABA Formal Opinion 512: A Compliance Guide

 Opinion 512, syllabus (p.
 1).

-The opinion is advisory, not binding.
-The ABA Model Rules are not the rules of professional conduct in any jurisdiction until a state supreme court adopts them.
-But Opinion 512 has become the de facto national baseline for two reasons.
+The opinion is advisory, not binding: the ABA Model Rules are not the rules of professional conduct in any jurisdiction until a state supreme court adopts them.
+Opinion 512 has become the de facto national baseline for two reasons.
 First, 49 of 50 states (California is the outlier) have adopted the Model Rules' core structure, so the Opinion's rule-by-rule framing maps cleanly onto most state RPCs.
 Second, state bar AI opinions issued since July 2024 routinely cite and track Opinion 512's analysis, with state-specific overlays rather than wholesale departures.

 Rule 1.1: Competence